It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned, Maha Rushi, behind a golden EIB microphone serving humanity.

 I'm telling you, it is the Democrats that are bankrupting this country.

-Yeah, you were saying that you know you were talking about the Democrats.
+Yeah, you were saying that, you know, you were talking about the Democrats.

 I'm just reading along with you.

-The majority live in the South.
+The Republicans in the South, the majority live in the South.

 Oh, yeah, the racists, those evangelicals, those people with the Confederate flags.